 If you’re already a full-time player (lucky you) I’m sure you will find this article useful.
 However, if you only have 2, 5 or 10 hours a week to practice I’m sure you will still find some golden nuggets to help optimise your golfing performance and development.

 4 micro seasons

 A great training program starts with clear aims.
 Before you begin, work out what you want to achieve this/next year in terms of wins and/or handicap improvements.
 Then work backwards to create key metrics (Score Average, FIR, GIR…) you need to hit.
-I’ve written this article to help you evaluate your golf and come up with a set of numbers.

 When you have these targets you can begin to break down your annual golf training program into four chunks:

 - Off-season (Dec – Jan)